Technical Whitepaper

 7. Audit trail requirements

-A PII redaction system is only defensible if its behavior is verifiable after the fact.
 A complete audit record per AI interaction should include:

 • Timestamp, actor (user ID), and source document IDs retrieved